RickStrahl/Westwind.AspnetCore.LiveReload/Samples/StandaloneFiles/MarkdownPage.md

 # Hello World from Markdown

 This is a **sample test page** using  *Markdown text* to render HTML.
-This page is a plain .md file rendered on disk and turned into HTML as part of the Live Reload server code.
+This page is a plain .md file rendered on disk and turned into HTML as part of the Live Reload server code. :smile:

 Here's a code snippet: